-- Rila Institute of Health Sciences has developed a Postgraduate Diploma Geriatric Medicine to be offered to students from UK and overseas.
+- Rila Institute of Health Sciences has developed a Postgraduate Diploma Geriatric Medicine to be offered to students from the UK and overseas.

 - The programme has been designed specifically for clinicians working in General and Geriatric Medicine.

 - The course runs over a year for the Postgraduate Diploma.
-For exact course dates and locations please check website.
+For exact course dates and locations please check the website.

 - The course integrates several components of learning.
 There are core reading topics.
 Understanding of these core topics is assessed through a series of online Higher Order Thinking Questions.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Geriatric Medicine.